-Alongside today’s announcement of this brand new and exciting multi-venue city festival comes the first wave of its line-up, with Bristol trio BEAK> set to bring their psychedelic soundscapes and textured beats to Edinburgh.
+Among the first wave of bands were Bristol trio BEAK>, set to bring their psychedelic soundscapes and textured beats to Edinburgh.
 Glasgow power couple of the moment Free Love will also play, and after a handful of nothing short of thrilling performances from them in recent months, we can’t wait to welcome this spiritual pair back to the capital this May, hopefully with their NRG vessels in tow.

 Image: Warmduscher by Holly Whitaker